Loading...

 presents a production of

-Shot under the dangerous combat conditions in a current war zone of Ukraine
+Shot under the dangerous combat conditions in current war zones

 Director’s Notes

 For me, this film is more than just a film, it is a revolution, it is the power of Cinema speaking up for humanity, a codebook that will last forever to tell humans to stop committing atrocities on Children so all adult wars must stop.
 My film is not about politics.
 It is the story of the war told by the suffering Children, and no adults are allowed to speak.
 Children never get to have a say in an adult war, this film is going to turn the tables.
-These Ukrainian Children call me uncle Pritan now.
+These Children call me uncle Pritan now.
 And I have a responsibility to them beyond that of a filmmaker.
-Before I came to Ukraine, I thought I knew what “cruelty” meant.
-Being in Ukraine has shown me that I knew nothing about cruelty.
+Before I came to this war zone, I thought I knew what “cruelty” meant.
+Being here has shown me that I knew nothing about cruelty.
 Cars with the notice “ONLY KIDS” have 100s of bullet holes in them.
-My film will be a revolution to protect Children in Ukraine and all over the world.
+My film will be a revolution to protect Children all over the world.

 Watching horrific attacks in front of me for the past few weeks, and yet I am not afraid.
 I am empowered as that showed me the urgency of our film.
 I feel like time is running out and we need to get the message out about these Children now.
 The world needs to know and act now.
 I am driven forward by a fire that burns within me.
-This film is my love letter to the people of Ukraine and humanity.
+This film is my love letter to humanity.
 Like I said, This film is more than just a film.
-This piece of Cinema is a call to action, my powerful rallying cry, as tragedy unfolds and wreaks havoc due to an ongoing catastrophe in Ukraine caused by cruel russian terrorism.
+This piece of Cinema is a call to action, my powerful rallying cry, as tragedy unfolds and wreaks havoc due to an ongoing catastrophes caused by cruel terrorism.

 I named this film ‘Can I Go Home Now?’ as all parents know that all-too-familiar question that Children ask and the answer is usually a definite one – ‘Yes’.
-The tragedy of our film’s title is that for the Ukrainian Children, there is no answer…..yet.
+The tragedy of our film’s title is that for the Children, there is no answer…..yet.
 Definitely, the most heartwrenching and all-consuming project I have ever worked on.
-I journeyed to Ukraine with a singular purpose in mind: to harness the power of cinema and shed light on the Children’s horrific struggles, and help them find their way back to the love, warmth and comfort of home.
-I hope this emotional and heartbreaking piece of Cinema that we have created will strike people directly in their hearts and make it beat for the Children of Ukraine.
+I journeyed to this active war zone with a singular purpose in mind: to harness the power of cinema and shed light on the Children’s horrific struggles, and help them find their way back to the love, warmth and comfort of home.
+I hope this emotional and heartbreaking piece of Cinema that we have created will strike people directly in their hearts and make it beat for Children all over the world.
 My heart has been shattered into a thousand pieces hearing these Children’s stories, but it is a small price to pay for the chance to bring these children’s stories to the world.

-As the director of this documentary film, I feel a deep sense of responsibility to shed light on the devastating impact of the conflict in Ukraine on children.
+As the director of this cinema-documentary, I feel a deep sense of responsibility to shed light on the devastating impact of the conflict on children.
 This film is a powerful tribute to their resilience and their unwavering spirit in the face of adversity.”

 FILM CREDITS